-From the time Leonard Bailey introduced metal plane in the 1860s until quite recently they were supplied with thin irons.
+From the time Leonard Bailey introduced metal planes in the 1860s until quite recently they were supplied with thin irons.
 On paper this is a good thing: thin irons are an improvement on thick ones in as far as they are cheaper to make – since they use less material – and are easier to sharpen because there is less metal to remove[1].

 But modern high-end manufactures of bench planes, for instance Clifton, Veritas and Lie Neilsen, have all adopted thicker irons (typically over 50% thicker – with the original irons being 1.5-2 mm and the modern ones 3-3.5 mm).
 Why is that?